evrowe/streamdeck-govee-lighting/README.md

-# THIS PLUGIN IS IN DEVELOPMENT AND NOT YET RELEASED
+# ⚠️ THIS PLUGIN IS IN DEVELOPMENT AND NOT YET RELEASED ⚠️

+**The current version is not functional.
+Please Watch or Star the repo to stay up to date on when a functional release is available.**

 # Govee Lighting Stream Deck Plugin